andrewfraley/arris_cable_modem_stats/README.md

 ## Database Options

 ### InfluxDB
-The database will be created automatically if the user has permissions (config.ini defaults to anonymous access).
-You can set the database name in config.ini using the [INFLUXDB] database parameter.
+The database will be created automatically if the user has permissions (defaults to anonymous access).
+See Config Settings above for a list of ENV variables (or config.ini options).

 ### AWS Timestream
 Database and table are required to be created ahead of time using appropriate settings for your use-case.
-You can set the database name in config.ini using the [TIMESTREAM] database parameter.
+See Config Settings above for a list of ENV variables (or config.ini options).

 ### Splunk
 Basic support for sending stats to Splunk is available.
 Stats are sent as _json data to the Splunk HTTP Event Collector.
 To setup Splunk: